 Psychopaths differ from normal people in many ways, but I think their most salient difference comes in how psychopaths relate to others—to a psychopath another person is just a thing to be used.
 To most of us, other people are humans to be loved, respected, and dealt with fairly.
 But far too many among the normal extend full humanity only to those within their circle.
 Those outside the circle are either objects to be used or second-class citizens to be despised.
 We aren’t psychopaths, but we often display psychopathic traits.
 Many of our most popular contemporary television shows (“Survivor,” for example) applaud and reward psychopathic behaviors such as lying, betrayal of trust, and exploitation of others.

 I think that the first place to start in weaning ourselves off of psychopathic behavior is in national politics and popular culture.
-If the two major parties can step back from demonizing each other; if the major news networks can refrain from portraying every politically incorrect group as odious villains; if we can all display some compassion for those with whom we disagree—in short, if we can all recognize the humanity of our fellows, maybe we can keep this great country of ours running for at least another two hundred years.
+If the two major parties can step back from demonizing each other; if the major news networks can refrain from portraying every politically incorrect group as odious villains; if we can all display some compassion for those with whom we disagree—in short, if we can all recognize the humanity of our fellows, maybe we can keep this great country running for at least another two hundred years.